elisa-tech/wg-systems/Documentation/functional-cases/Dom0-1stactivities.md

 ```

 **DomU** has been deleted at list running domains.
-A second hind can be seen at HDMI display:
+A second hint can be seen at HDMI display:

 One of the menu bars of **Weston** has been removed.